Don't let garbage replace wildlife

 Great Canadian Shoreline Cleanup

 The Great Canadian Shoreline Cleanup began with a simple act of caring.
 Concerned about the impact of litter on wildlife, a group of employees from Ocean Wise, banded together to clean the shores of Stanley Park.
-Since then, more than 1.2 million kilograms of garbage has been prevented from entering rivers, lakes and oceans across the country, helping to protect fish and frogs, sea birds and sea turtles.
+Since then, more than 2 million kilograms of garbage have been diverted from rivers, lakes and oceans across the country, helping to protect fish and frogs, sea birds and sea turtles.

-Nearly 800,000 volunteers have cleaned 33,740 kilometres of Canada’s freshwater and marine shorelines – the equivalent of circling the Great Lakes three times – and helped make Shoreline Cleanup country’s largest volunteer-powered conservation cleanup.
+More than 930,000 volunteers have cleaned 44,260 kilometres of Canada’s freshwater and marine shorelines – the equivalent of circling the Great Lakes three times – and helped make Shoreline Cleanup country’s largest volunteer-powered conservation cleanup.